godotengine/godot-website/collections/_article/godotcon-us-2025-wrapup.md

 ![A table of goods collected at GodotCon.
 Godot branded tote, Buckshot Roulette sticker packs, cards and stickers from the showcase games, badge, pins, and the GodotCon Anthology Mixtape](/storage/app/uploads/public/56b/dd1/100/56bdd110020250508221757.webp)![A close-up shot of the GodotCon T-shirt that was for sale.](/storage/app/uploads/public/56b/dd1/100/56bdd11005193.webp)

-(Speaking of swag bags, how cool was our awesome Anthology "Cassette" that included games, demos, and experiments by our speakers and showcasers!?)
+(Speaking of swag bags, how cool was our awesome Anthology "cassette" that included games, demos, and experiments by our speakers and showcasers!?)

 ![A glamour shot of the GodotCon Anthology Mixtape.](/storage/app/uploads/public/56b/dd1/100/56bdd110020250506231922551.webp)